Maryland Manufacturing Energy Optimization Peer Group Pilot

 July 29, 2026, 9:00-11:00am, @ Maryland MEP in Columbia, Maryland

-By the end of Session 1, manufacturers will understand the composition of their utility bill at a deeper level, know their current utility rate schedule and available alternatives, receive and activate the Ampere platform credentials, complete initial onboarding into the Ampere platform, and submit facility equipment inventory and operational data for analysis.
+The session will introduce the cohort and peer learning model, provide an overview of utility bills, energy cost structures, electric rate schedules, and tariffs, and explore key energy benchmarking concepts.
+Participants will also be onboarded to the platform through a live Ampere demonstration, review equipment inventory and operational data collection requirements, and learn how to prepare facility information for deeper analysis in future sessions.
+By the end of the session, manufacturers will understand the composition of their utility bill at a deeper level, know their current utility rate schedule and available alternatives, receive and activate the Ampere platform credentials, complete initial onboarding into the Ampere platform, and submit facility equipment inventory and operational data for analysis.

 Session 2 – Data Insights, Energy Savings & Operational Opportunities